superinsight/superinsight-page-doc/docs/sql/querying.md

-## ML Query
+## Query with Semantic Search

-Instead, you should use ML prediction by running ML query which will give you a much more accurate results and also sort by relevance score.
+Using ML datbase to perform semantic search is easy, just use SQL query to search your ML table and you will you get a much more accurate results with relevance score as part of the result set
 ```
 SELECT *
 FROM superinsight.my_mldb.movie_reviews